A congruence theorem for compact embedded hypersurfaces in $\mathbb{S}^{n+1}_+$: Introduction

 \begin{remark} Observe that in Theorem \ref{thm:MainA} we do not assume embedding and that the image for $\Psi'$ is contained within a hemisphere.
-It is worth mentioning that the hypersurface must have some points with strictly positive mean curvature, as we know that a minimal hypersurface cannot be contained within a hemisphere. \end{remark} This type of result is naturally connected to the question: \rosStyle{Given two isometric immersions \(f_1, f_2: \Sigma^{n} \rightarrow M^{n+1}\), \(i=1,2\), with the same mean curvature, do they differ only by a rigid motion of the ambient space?}
+It is worth mentioning that the hypersurface must have some points with strictly positive mean curvature, as we know that a minimal hypersurface cannot be contained within a hemisphere. \end{remark} As discussed in \cite{RosAlexandrovScalar}, this result can be seen as an extension of the classic Schur's theorem to hypersurfaces in a hemisphere of the sphere.
+The case \(n=1\) was addressed in a more general setting in \cite{NiSchur} using different techniques.
+Furthermore, this type of result is naturally connected to the question: \rosStyle{Are two isometric immersions \(f_1, f_2: \Sigma^{n} \rightarrow M^{n+1}\) with same mean curvature necessarily congruent?}